DEFRA/rod-catch-returns-api-js/README.md

 ### Migrations

 There are Liquibase database migrations which need to be run.
-Docker is used to build and run them:
+First run the following to build the Docker image:

 ```shell script
 npm run migrate:build
 ```

-To run an up migration, run the following command:
+Then run the following to bring the database up to the latest version:

 ```shell script
 npm run migrate:up
 ```

-To run a down migration (only needed if you to back out of the last migration run), run the following command:
+If you would like to go back to a previous version of the database, run the following command:

 ```shell script
 npm run migrate:down